Water Management: Where is The Industry Heading?

 In the light of constantly growing awareness about environmental protection, being it GHG emissions reduction or prevention of sludge in the soil, or other, reuse of resources at every level of production becomes especially crucial.
 It is applicable for either increasing overall energy efficiency through the implication of innovative technologies with low energy consumption or pollution prevention by the repeated use of natural resources after they are purified.

-Not so long ago we have met the owner of Karme Filtrs Andrey Belogorskij, who is working in this industry for almost 25 years.
+Not so long ago we have met the owner of Karme Filtrs Ltd. Andrey Belogorsky, who is working in this industry for almost 25 years.
 On his own, his likes to say that often feels more of an engineer rather than an entrepreneur.
 Nonetheless, he certainly had strong entrepreneurial spirit, otherwise his company would not have millions of turnover and hundreds thousands of profit.
 Other than that, during its business operations, Karme Filtrs acquired one company in Latvia and three daughter companies in Russia, Uzbekistan and Lithuania.
 Thanks to such kind of business structure, Karme guarantee high quality implementation of their solutions, ensuring individual approach for each end every customer and project.

 Such kind of industry, however, is too knowledge-intensive that makes an international exchange of knowledge and experience vital in low-carbon and energy-effective development.
 Moreover, it is impossible to create uniform solution which would fit each and every client.
-For example, waste from metallurgic production are way more harmful and dangerous than the ones from household processes, but the term “energy efficiency” takes completely different meaning when speaking about thousands of dollars annually, rather than few hundreds.
+For example, waste from metallurgic production are way more harmful and dangerous than the ones from household processes, but the term “energy efficiency” takes completely different meaning when speaking about thousands of euro annually, rather than few hundreds.
 In the end, adoption of existing technologies depending on particular production processes becomes vital for a sustainable growth of innovations.

-Talking about water, the first crucial for the industry point happened, according to A. Belogorskij, somewhere around the beginning of millennium.
+Talking about water, the first crucial for the industry point happened, according to A. Belogorsky, somewhere around the beginning of millennium.
 Membrane technologies, which allow purifying water without the use of chemicals and excessive energy, has seen the dawn on the market.
 These technologies offered the highest-level purification already by that time, and lately evolved in substituting traditional technologies in most of the industries and private sector.

 Fortunately, the times production dumped contaminated by their processes water directly into the environment, thus making natural water reservoirs untenable, has passed in the most of developed countries.
 The latest technologies go further, allowing a production to use all of its water repeatedly, preventing liquid discharge completely.
 Moreover, these technologies are proven to increase the effectivenes of the power plants by providing them with more time to implement their solutions.